 Our drumming ancestors were also inspired by the rhythms within them and surrounding them, like the heart beat pulse you feel in the bass drum of a traditional Brazilian Bossa Nova beat.
 But so much has changed.
-For example, our ancestors studied the rhythms of the sun and moon, and most mornings we experience the rhythms of our alarm clocks.
+For example, our ancestors studied the rhythms of the sun and moon but now we experience the rhythms of our alarm clocks.

 That being said, so much still can and will change.
 How can we boost our immune systems?
 How can we be better allies?
 How can we respond to the constant vibrations of email notifications in our back pocket?
-How can we just be more in the moment now and forever?!
-Drum circles.
+How can we just be?
+Be present?